junior-jl/learning-python/object-oriented-programming/notes.md

 Encapsulation is a fundamental programming technique used to achieve data hiding in OOP.
 It refers to binding **data** and the **methods to manipulate that data** together in a single _unit_, that is, class.

 A class can be thought of as a **capsule** having methods and properties inside it.
-When encapsulating classes, a good convention is to de clare all variables of a class **private**.
+When encapsulating classes, a good convention is to declare all variables of a class **private**.
 This will restrict direct access by the code outside that class.

 Now, to allow the outside world to communicate with the class, one has to implement **public** methods.
 These methods are called **getters** and **setters**.